gaborkukucska/TrippleEffect/helperfiles/TOOL_MAKING.md

 <!-- # START OF FILE helperfiles/TOOL_MAKING.md -->
 # TrippleEffect: Tool Development Guide

 This guide explains how to create new tools that agents within the TrippleEffect framework can utilize.
+Tools are invoked using an **XML format**.

 ## Core Concepts